ropensci-archive/Rclean/ropensci/rclean_technote.md

 Especially when the code for different variables are entangled, it can be useful to visual the code in order to devise an approach to cleaning.
-As seen above @ref(fig:prov-graph), `code_graph` will produce a visual of the code and the objects that they produce.
+As seen above , `code_graph` will produce a visual of the code and the objects that they produce.

     code_graph(script)